rheeger/spark-stacker/packages/shared/docs/checklists/phase3-integration-dry-run.md

 deployment and ensuring consistent operation across environments.

 Testing coverage is good for individual components but lacking in end-to-end system testing and performance assessment.
-The dry run mode works well on the Hyperliquid testnet, but needs more thorough validation and stress testing.
+The dry run approach is being shifted from testnet to small real trades with minimal capital on production exchanges, starting with Hyperliquid, to ensure consistent and reliable testing results.

 ## MACD Strategy Implementation for Hyperliquid ETH-USD (MVP)